bobbyesh/word-fencer/README.rst

 wordfencer
 ==========

+Copyright (c) 2016 Robert Eshleman
+This code is available under the "MIT License".
+Please see the file LICENSE in this distribution for license terms.

-A Python library for tokenizing natural languages without delimiters.
+This is a Python module for tokenizing natural languages without delimiters.

 Supported Languages